fabianosrc/TermsrvPatcher/README.md

 # How to use
 Download TermsrvPatcher.ps1 file and place it in any folder e.g.

-# PLEASE DO NOT RUN ON WINDOWS 24H2 YET
+# :warning: PLEASE DO NOT RUN ON WINDOWS 24H2 YET :warning:

 ```txt
 C:\Users\YourUserName\Downloads